Boston University: Boston campuses and facilities

 As a result of its continual expansion, the Charles River campus contains an array of architecturally diverse buildings.
 The College of Arts and Sciences, Marsh Chapel, and the School of Theology buildings are the university's most recognizable, and were built in the late-1930s and 1940s in collegiate gothic style.
 A sizable amount of the campus is traditional Boston brownstone, especially at Bay State Road and South Campus, where BU has acquired almost every townhouse those areas offer.
 The buildings are primarily dormitories, but many also serve as various institutes as well as department offices.

 From the 1960s through the 1980s, several contemporary buildings were constructed, including the Mugar Library, BU Law School, and Warren Towers, all of which were built in the brutalist style of architecture.
 The Metcalf Science Center for Science and Engineering, constructed in 1983, might more accurately be described as Structural Expressionism.
 Morse Auditorium, adjacent, stands in stark architectural contrast, as it was originally constructed as a Jewish synagogue.
-The most recent architectural additions to BU's campus are the Center for Computing & Data Sciences, Photonics Center, Life Science and Engineering Building, The Student Village (which includes the FitRec Center and Agganis Arena), and the Questrom School of Business.
+The most recent architectural additions to BU's campus are the Duan Family Center for Computing & Data Sciences, Photonics Center, Life Science and Engineering Building, The Student Village (which includes the FitRec Center and Agganis Arena), and the Questrom School of Business.
 All these buildings were built in brick, a few with a substantial amount of brownstone.

 Boston University converted the old Nickelodeon Cinemas complex into College of Engineering labs and offices.
 In 2016, the university sold the building that housed the Huntington Theatre Company and constructed the Joan & Edgar Booth Theatre and College of Fine Arts Production Center to consolidate the theater program on campus.